 My point is that you need to be aware of the possible outcomes for your case.
 A report being made to CPS, even if it is easily explained as a misunderstanding, is a serious matter.
-Do not think that since the allegation is baseless that you do not have to pay any attention to it.
+Do not think that since the allegation is baseless, you do not have to pay any attention.
 This will not go away on its own, in all likelihood.
 Today’s blog post from the Law Office of Bryan Fagan will seek to prepare you for your case from the initial stages onward.

-The first time a CPS employee contacts you regarding a case with their office it will probably be in the context of a report coming into them about abuse or neglect of your child.
-Someone contacted the agency and let them know that they believe that your child has been abused, neglected or both.
-It is not up to CPS to make a decision whether or not to investigate the allegation(s).
+The first time a CPS employee contacts you regarding a case with their office, it will probably be in the context of a report coming into them about your child's abuse or neglect.
+Someone contacted the agency and let them know that they believe that your child has been abused, neglected, or both.
+It is not up to CPS to decide whether or not to investigate the allegation(s).
 They are bound by law to investigate and look into whether or not the abuse or neglect occurred.

-To conduct an investigation, CPS will attempt to collect more information about your child, yourself and the incident in question that led to the report of abuse/neglect.
-This will likely be very basic information, at first: your child’s name, the name of the school they attend as well as your and your spouse’s names.
-Depending upon the severity of the allegation it could take up to seventy-two hours for CPS to actually come out to speak to you and spouse about what is being alleged.
+To conduct an investigation, CPS will attempt to collect more information about your child, yourself, and the incident in question that led to the report of abuse/neglect.
+This will likely be fundamental information, at first: your child’s name, the name of the school they attend as well as your and your spouse’s names.
+Depending upon the allegation's severity, it could take up to seventy-two hours for CPS to actually come out to speak to you and spouse about what is being alleged.

 How will CPS determine whether or not your child is safe?

 Safe is obviously a pretty subjective word.
-What is safe to you may not be safe to me and vice versa.
-A caseworker for CPS may have a different standard in mind, and their interpretation of safe is what will matter for the purposes of whether or not your child will be able to remain in your house after the investigation begins.
+What is safe to you may not be safe for me and vice versa.
+A caseworker for CPS may have a different standard in mind.
+Their interpretation of safe is what will matter for whether or not your child will be able to remain in your house after the investigation begins.